OpenGov-Watch/www.opengov.watch/docs/40_reports/10_governance-reports/2025-07-governance-report.md

 **PCF to remove Centrifuge assets:** the Polkadot Community Foundation [has been instructed](https://polkadot.subsquare.io/referenda/1633) to withdraw the treasury assets it deployed to Centrifuge [back in September 2024](https://polkadot.subsquare.io/referenda/1122).
 The decision follows Centrifuge’s [recent decision to deprecate](https://gov.centrifuge.io/t/cp141-initiate-the-development-of-centrifuge-v3-a-multi-chain-evm-based-protocol/6734) its Polkadot parachain in favor of building an independent EVM-based Layer 2, raising clear concerns about long-term alignment with the ecosystem.

 **No croissants in Argentina:** A [new proposal](https://polkadot.subsquare.io/referenda/1684) merging Sub0 and Polkadot Decoded into a single flagship event is currently being voted on, with near-unanimous support and 100% approval at the time of writing.
-The event is planned for Argentina with a $700K budget.
+The event is planned for Buenos Aires in November with a $700K budget.

 **W3F launching Agents Program:** A Wish for Change proposal requesting the Web3 Foundation to initiate an Agents Program [has been approved](https://polkadot.subsquare.io/referenda/1660).
 This initiative may offer an alternative to the ambassador program, which the community has struggled to properly establish for over a year.